ozielalves/spacexplorer/README.md

 <br>

 The SpaceXplorer app is an app that displays SpaceX mission launches using the [SpaceX GraphQL API](https://api.spacex.land/graphql/).
-The application was developed using [React Native](https://reactnative.dev) and [Expo](https://expo.dev), a set of tools and services built around React Native and native platforms that helps the development, build, deploy, and quickly iterate on iOS, Android, and web apps from the same codebase.
+The application was developed using [React Native](https://reactnative.dev) and [Expo](https://expo.dev), a set of tools and services built around React Native and native platforms that helps the development, build and deploy of multiplatform projects and quickly iterate on iOS, Android, and web apps from the same codebase.

 # Table of content